 The Stakeholder Advisory Group included participants from the Region of Peel and local Conservation Authorities including Credit Valley Conservation, Conservation Halton and Toronto and Region Conservation Authority.
-The Stakeholder Advisory Group met at key milestones of the project to provide strategic direction, consult on existing initiatives, share data and collaborate on future programs and activities.
+The Stakeholder Advisory Group

 Municipal Technical Consultation

 Extensive consultation with staff from the City of Mississauga and the Region of Peel was conducted in order to receive feedback from all municipal staff that will be involved in the implementation of the Actions and Cores Service Line Enhancements.
 This included the establishment of a Core Project Team, Environmental Service Interviews, and a 'Roadshow'.